 But things can quickly go wrong if the customer service agent conveys the wrong tone in their email response.
-Tone reflects the email writer’s attitude or emotion toward the subject at hand, and is established by the writer’s choice of words.
+The tone reflects the email writer’s attitude or emotion toward the subject at hand and is established by the writer’s choice of words.

 Does the agent come across as uncaring or arrogant?
 Too stiff and formal?
 Or is a serious problem dismissed with a flippant tone?

 These are important questions for managers to consider when developing contact center communication strategies and when reviewing agent performance.

 But it is also important to know what tone customers prefer when communicating with customer service representatives by email, chat and other written channels.
 A recent survey conducted by the CRM research consultancy Software Advice sheds light on what consumers want.